 The terrain we use is moderate but fun and includes both alpine slopes above treeline with open glades and moderate tree skiing below.
 There are no requirements for previous avalanche education for this clinic simply because we’ll avoid avalanche prone slopes.
 However, this area is one of the best classrooms anywhere to learn about avalanche safety with some of the most impressive avalanche paths in the country will be visible in the distance.
-For women interested in taking a Level 1 avalanche course this clinic is the the perfect warm-up.
-We’ll discuss how to find and interpret an avalanche forecast, the basics of using avalanche rescue equipment as well as how perform daily transceiver checks and carry out a basic companion rescue.
+For women interested in taking a Level 1 avalanche course this clinic is the perfect warm-up.
+We’ll discuss how to find and interpret an avalanche forecast, the basics of using avalanche rescue equipment as well as how to perform daily transceiver checks and carry out a basic companion rescue.

-If you are in intermediate or even an expert skier or rider and curious about exploring the beauty and endless potential for untracked terrain, you’ll learn the skills on this clinic to help you do so.
-We’ll cover a wide range of topics including how a mountain snowpack forms, how to recognize and avoid avalanche terrain, navigating with a map and compass, decision-making and traveling in groups as well as how to manage clothing, temperature and equipment in winter conditions.
+If you are an intermediate or even an expert skier or rider and curious about exploring the beauty and endless potential for untracked terrain, you’ll learn the skills on this clinic to help you do so.
+We’ll cover a wide range of topics including how a mountain snowpack forms, how to recognize and avoid avalanche terrain, navigating with a map and compass, decision-making and traveling in groups as well as how to manage clothing, temperature, and equipment in winter conditions.
 We’ll teach you how to skin uphill, make an efficient skin track and set a pace that you can maintain for any length of time.
-You’ll also learn a number of different kick turns for the up, give you tips on how to conserve energy and make transitions from up to down more efficient.
+We’ll show you a number of different kick turns for the up, give you tips on how to conserve energy and make transitions from up to down more efficient.
 Backcountry conditions are typically variable and call for a wide range of tactics to ski or ride confidently and in control.
 You’ll come away from our clinic with tools to negotiate tricky conditions safely, both increasing your fun factor and reducing your risk of injury in the backcountry.

 This course will equip you with the skills and knowledge to be more self-reliant in the backcountry and be a good companion on basic backcountry tours.
 Our goal is to help you become more confident so you can enjoy a day out in the backcountry and have the tools to recognize and avoid hazardous terrain.
 For those that take the time to go through these first steps and first tracks, the magic of the backcountry is accessible for a lifetime.

 You should be an intermediate to expert skier or rider with that ability to ski blue runs on-piste confidently and in control.
 No previous backcountry experience is required.
 For those that would like to delve more into backcountry skills who already have a few days under their belts, this clinic will take your skills to the next level.
-Avalanche training or certification is not required for this entry level course.

 - Personal ski equipment (AT skis, AT ski boots skins, and splitboards available for rent at a reasonable cost)